Gers2017/finr/README.md

 I developed finr to quickly find files and directories in the filesystem, ignoring certain directories that usually do not contain what I'm looking for.
 Finr is heavily inspired by ripgrep, specifically the ignore directories part.
-I wanted a tool that was fast and easy to use.
-So it may not be what you're looking for.
+I wanted a tool that was both fast and easy to use.

 ## Installation